zakonweb/algorithms-A2/README.md

-# AS-Codes
+# General-Codes
-AS Level codes.
+General Codes for A Level.